gytdau/directory/knowledge/inspiration.md

 # Inspiration

+I think nothing original has ever been made - it's a matter of stealing other people's work, and then transforming or combining until it's sufficiently different to call your own.
+Everyone has, at one point, stood on the shoulders of giants.

+# Sources

 A few artists or creators really vibed with me, and here's that list.
 This can be really incomplete.

 ## Movies, films, video